ademar111190/Yaaa/README.md

 - [ ] The uses cases are accessing the database directly, an improvement would be to create a repository layer to abstract the database access including an in memory LRU cache.
 - [ ] Placeholders are pure text and a good improvement is to add illustrations to them.
 - [ ] Date and time are using the device time zone, an improvement would be to allow custom time zones.
+- [ ] Integrate the appointments with the alarm manager.